 № 1 - The first Illinois State Capitol (1818-1819).
 Kaskaskia, Illinois is a village in Randolph County.
-As a major French colonial town of the Illinois Country, in the 18th century its peak population was about 7,000, when it was a regional center.
-As a center of the regional economy, Kaskaskia was named as the capitol of the United States' Illinois Territory, created on February 3, 1809.
+As a major French colonial town of the Illinois Country, in the 18th century, its peak population was about 7,000, when it was a regional center.
+As a center of the regional economy, Kaskaskia was named as the capital of the United States' Illinois Territory, created on February 3, 1809.

 |State of Illinois Capitol Building in Kaskaskia, Illinois.|